DoD Programs of Interest to Tribal Nations

 The Native American Integrated Product Team facilitates coordination and communication among parts of DoD on tribal issues and helps DoD meet its responsibilities under Federal law and policy related to tribal issues.
-This group also advises the Deputy Under Secretary of Defense (Installations and Environment).
 Its members include representatives of each of the Military Departments and Army Civil Works.

 Provides financial assistance efforts to preserve the natural and cultural heritage of the nation.
 The Legacy program also assists in protecting and enhancing resources while supporting military readiness.

 DoD created the NALEMP program to address environmental impacts on Indian lands and Alaska Native Claims Settlement Act (ANCSA) – conveyed properties from former DoD activities and facilities.
 DoD is committed to address impacts from weapons testing, practice bombings, field maneuvers, and other activities through government-to-government consultation.
 DoD works closely with tribes to mitigate environmental impacts with the maximum tribal participation possible.